 No other character in the rich history of Notre Dame football is as renowned, and as difficult to define as the great George Gipp.
 Amazing athletically, free spirited, enigmatic, his reputation has evolved into legend.
 Thousands of words have been written about him, books, articles, websites, and he was prominently featured in a Hollywood movie.
 The problem with defining Gipp is that so much of the available information on the elusive star, conflicts.
-This 2 part story, which draws on about a dozen sources and a lifetime of immersion in the Notre Dame football world is an effort to portray the legendary star accurately.
+This two part story, which draws on about a dozen sources and a lifetime of immersion in the Notre Dame football world is an effort to portray the legendary star accurately.

 The son of a carpenter, George Gipp was born on February 18, 1895 in the Upper Peninsula village of Laurium, Michigan.
 A town of about 5,000, Laurium was a bustling town spurred by a copper mining boom in the area.